NsCDE/NsCDE/README.md

   What is NsCDE?

+   NsCDE is a retro but powerful (kind of) UNIX desktop environment which resebles CDE look and (partially feel) but with a more powerful and flexible beneath-the-surface framework, more suited for a 21st century unix-like and Linux systems and user requirements.

+   NsCDE can be considered as something between heavyweight FVWM theme on steroids, but combined with a couple other free software components and custom FVWM applications and heavy configurations, NsCDE can be considered as lightweight hybrid desktop environment.

+   In other words, NsCDE is a heavy FVWM (ab)user.
+It consists of a set of FVWM applications and configurations, enriched with Python and Shell background drivers, couple of the additional free software tools and applications.

+   Visually, NsCDE mimics CDE (well known old Common Desktop Environment of many comercial UNIX systems of nineties.
+It supports CDE backdrops and palettes with FVWM colorsets and theme generator for Xt, Xaw, Motif, GTK2, GTK3, Qt4 and Qt5.
+Integrating all this bits and pieces, user gets retro visual experience across almost all X11 applications, but enriched with a bunch of powerful FVWM concepts and functions, modern applications and font rendering, NsCDE acts as a link between CDE look, but here similarities are ending, because NsCDE aims to provide modern functionality, fast and extensible environment, well suited for a modern day computing.

-   In a nutshell, NsCDE is the CDE clone.
-Tehnically, it can be considered a heavy FVWM theme enriched with additional free software tools and applications, combining all this components into something which can be called lightweight hybrid desktop environment.
-It can even be integrated into existing desktop environments as a window manager wrapper for session handling and additional DE functionality.
+   NsCDE can even be integrated into existing desktop environments as a FVWM window manager wrapper for session handling and additional DE functionality.

+   Nevertheless, NsCDE is designed for a UNIX oriented users, and generally tehnical persons, and not as something for general public use or for introducing beginners to a Linux or some other unix-like system.

-   NsCDE's main goal is to revive look and feel of the Common Desktop Environment found on many UNIX and unix-like systems during nineties and first decade of the 21 century, but with a slightly polished interface (XFT, unicode, dynamic changes, rich key and mouse bindings, desk pages,
+   As said, NsCDE's main goal is to revive look and feel of the Common Desktop Environment found on many UNIX and unix-like systems during nineties and first decade of the 21 century, but with a slightly polished interface (XFT, unicode, dynamic changes, rich key and mouse bindings, desk pages,